vacuumlabs/yacol/docs/features.md

 ```

 Not only you see all the relevant coroutines calling each other, you even see names of function
 being called and arguments with which those functions were called!
-The only thing necessary to have
-such stacktraces is to attach `prettyErrorLog` as a top-level error handler.